Gold Digger (Kanye West song)

-"Gold Digger" is a song by American rapper Kanye West, featuring singer Jamie Foxx, from West's second studio album, Late Registration (2005).
+"Gold Digger" is a song by the American rapper Kanye West featuring the American singer Jamie Foxx, from West's second studio album, Late Registration (2005).
 The song includes additional vocals from Plain Pat and Don C. West created the beat in Atlanta.
 He and Jon Brion produced the song.
 It was originally set to be recorded for Shawnna's debut studio album, Worth Tha Weight (2004), but the song was later passed on to West.
 On July 5, 2005, it was released to American rhythmic contemporary radio stations by Roc-A-Fella and Def Jam as the second single from West's album.
 The song set a record for the most digital downloads in a week, selling over 80,000.

 A pop rap song, "Gold Digger" samples Ray Charles's "I Got a Woman" (1954), mainly the line "she give me money when I'm in need".
-Lyrically, Foxx sets the stage by detailing how he was taken by a gold digger; West sings/raps in each verse about the behaviors and characteristics of a gold digger yet playfully refuses to call the woman in question as such outright.
+Lyrically, Foxx sets the stage by detailing how he was taken by a gold digger and West raps in each verse about the behaviors and characteristics of one, alluding to a woman who tricked him.
 The song received widespread acclaim from music critics, who often praised the composition.
 Some complimented the lyrical content and Foxx's feature, while a few critics highlighted the sample.
-The song was named to year-end lists for 2005 by multiple publications, including Eye Weekly and NME.
+The song was named to year-end lists for 2005 by multiple publications, including Eye Weekly, NME, and Pazz & Jop, the latter of which it was voted the single of the year.
 Numerous outlets have placed it on retrospective lists, such as VH1 and Rolling Stone.
 At the 48th Annual Grammy Awards, the song won Best Rap Solo Performance and also received a nomination for Record of the Year.